 How to: Use Variable Windows

 The Visual Studio debugger provides several windows, collectively known as variable windows, for displaying variable information while you are debugging.

 Each variable window has a grid with three columns: Name, Value, and Type.
 The Name column shows the names of variables added automatically in the Auto and Locals windows.

 In the Watch window, the Name column is where you can add your own variables or expressions.
-See How to: Watch an Expression in the Debugger for instructions.
+See Watch an Expression in the Debugger for instructions.